 Zenvus is a pioneering precision farming technology company that uses computational algorithm and electronics to transform farms.
 Zenvus collects soil fertility and crop vegetative health data to deliver precision agriculture at scale.
 It then uses the aggregated and anonymized data to deliver financial services to farmers.

 NB: There are some errors in the piece.
-Zenvus was founded in 2015 with USAID fund, not 2011.
+Zenvus was founded in 2015 with USAID fund, not 2011.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).